ucsb-cs8-f17/ucsb-cs8-f17.github.io/_lab/lab04.md

 Goal
 ====

 The goal of this exercise is to write two functions to draw basic shapes using turle graphics.
 You will then use these primitives to create a forest scene.
-The key idea to learn how to use functions as building blocks in your code, and apply repetition and randomization in your code.
+The key idea to learn how to use functions as building blocks, and apply repetition and randomization in your code to create interesting outcomes.

 What you'll be drawing